wormholer/KAP-manual/en/molap/streaming_cube.en.md

 Created topic "kylindemo".
 ```

-Put sample data to this topic; Kylin has an utility class which can do this;
+Input sample data to this topic; Kylin has an utility class which can do this;

 ```
 export KAFKA_HOME=/usr/hdp/current/kafka_2.10-0.10.0.0